looker-open-source/sdk-codegen/docs/paging.md

 This test code verifies:

 - correct retrieval of all `search_dashboard` pages
-- that pagination stops when it should
+- that paging stops when it should

-**Note** The above test will only work correctly when a Looker release with pagination headers for the API 4.0 implementation of `search_dashboards` is available.
+**Note** The above test will only work correctly when a Looker release with paging headers for the API 4.0 implementation of `search_dashboards` is available.

 ## Alpha support level

-Support for pagination headers is currently at alpha level.
+Support for paging headers is currently at alpha level.
 This means that:

-- Not all endpoints with `limit` and `offset` parameters provide pagination headers.
+- Not all endpoints with `limit` and `offset` parameters provide paging headers.
-- Pagination performance may vary for large results sets.
-We recommend making the `limit` size a larger value (half or a quarter of the total count, perhaps) to reduce pagination if performance degradation is noticed as the `offset` grows larger.
+- Paging performance may vary for large results sets.
+We recommend making the `limit` size a larger value (half or a quarter of the total count, perhaps) to reduce paging if performance degradation is noticed as the `offset` grows larger.
-- Currently, SDK support for pagination is only available in the Typescript SDK prototype.
+- Currently, SDK support for paging is only available in the Typescript SDK prototype.
-- While SDK pagination routines **should** work for API endpoints that provide pagination headers, reliability is not guaranteed, and SDK pagination routines are only "community supported."
+- While SDK paging routines **should** work for API endpoints that provide paging headers, reliability is not guaranteed, and SDK paging routines are only "community supported."
 This means that issues can be filed in this repository and Looker engineering will attempt to address them, but no timeframe or response is guaranteed.